UWSEDS/uwseds.github.io/software.md

 If you get a version number back, for example `Nano 8.6`, then you have Nano installed.
 Nano is not installed if you get an error message saying: `command not found: nano`.

+Note that some users have reported that on Windows using WSL they need to use $`nano --version` instead.

 Note that on macOS, your Nano version will likely return a version of Pico, for example `Pico 5.06`.
 For the purposes of this course, Pico and Nano are identical terminal text editors.

-### Installing Nano on a Linux operating systems (including WSL and Git Bash on Windows!)
+### Installing Nano on a Linux operating systems (including WSL on Windows!)

 For Ubuntu distributions, try $`sudo apt-get install nano`.
 For others, $`yum install nano`.